jeftegoes/AwsOverview/Compute/Amazon Elastic Beanstalk.md

 - Single Container Docker.
 - Multi-container Docker.
 - Preconfigured Docker.
-- If not supported, you can write your custom platform (advanced).
+- If not supported, we can write our custom platform (advanced).

 # 4. Deployment options for updates